ucmo-cs/spring_example_modal/README.md

 The React application makes use of the React-Bootstrap package for components and styling, and uses Modal dialogs for editing of the car data.

+Version 0.2 updates to Java 20, Spring 3.x, React 18, MySQL 8.x, and also updates the other relevant packages to current versions.

+It also changes the React frontend to use function components as opposed to class components.

+It also addds encryption of database passwords.
+To run the application now, use the following command line:

+mvn clean -Djasypt.encryptor.password=xxxxx spring-boot:run

+Where xxxxx is a secret password, which may be obtained from Dr. Grebe.
+This secret is also stored as a Github Actions secret in this repo, allowing Github Actions to connect to the database.

 # Spring Packages Used:

 * Spring Boot